Module 4: Patient Financial Counseling

 Once you have a patient’s insurance information, you can start the process of confirming their coverage before they visit the office.
 Staff should confirm the following details:

 There are a few different ways staff can do this.
-Most practice management systems have this capability.
+Most practice management systems have this capability; with some EHRs, you can see the high deductible when booking an appointment.
 There are also stand-alone systems you can use, and if neither of those options is available, you can get this information through individual payer websites.

 Once you’ve confirmed a patient’s coverage, your practice will be able to determine the patient’s financial responsibility for the upcoming visit.